Meal Planning for Beginners: 21 Tips to Get You Started

 Check out the 21 meal planning tips below and you'll see that with a little preparation and practice, you, too, can be a meal planning ninja.

-View meal planning as a way to help you reach your goals.
-Maybe you want to start a family pizza night tradition with every week’s menu.
+Maybe you want to start a family pizza night tradition.
 Or kick off a personal challenge to spend less money or eat more vegetables.
-Whatever your goal is, if you regard the meal planning process as more than just another task, your enjoyment will increase and your sense of purpose will help you follow through.
+Whatever your goals are, if you regard the meal planning process as more than just another task, your enjoyment will increase and your sense of purpose will help you follow through.

 2. Designate a planning day and a shopping day